danjhd/cfn101-workshop/workshop/content/40-workshop-part-02/40-nested-stack/100-lab-10-nested-stacks.md

 ### Create VPC Nested Stack

 The VPC template has been created for you.
-It is titled `vpc.yaml`.
+It is titled `02-lab10-vpc.yaml`.
 This template will create VPC stack with 2 Public Subnets, an Internet Gateway, and Route tables.

 #### 1. Create VPC parameters in main template

 {{% notice note %}}
-All of the files referenced in this lab can be found within `code/60-nested-stack/01-working directory`
+All of the files referenced in this lab can be found within `code/40-nested-stack`
 {{% /notice %}}

-If you look in the file `vpc.yaml` file, you will notice that there are some parameters in the _Parameters_ section of the template.
+If you look in the file `02-lab10-vpc.yaml` file, you will notice that there are some parameters in the _Parameters_ section of the template.
 The parameters are added to the main template so that they can be passed to the nested stack.
-Copy the code below to the  _Parameters_ section of the `main.yaml` template.
+Copy the code below to the  _Parameters_ section of the `01-lab10-main.yaml` template.

 ```yaml
   AvailabilityZones: